b-Coloring Parameterized by Clique-Width: Introduction

-Our algorithm runs in time $n^{2^{\calO(\givenmw)}}$, where $n$ denotes the number of vertices of the input graph and $\givenmw$ the clique-width of a given decomposition.
-As a consequence of a recent result due to Fomin et al.~\cite{Fomin2018}, we observe that the exponential dependence on $\givenmw$ in the degree of the polynomial cannot be avoided unless the Exponential Time Hypothesis (\ETH) fails.
+Our algorithm runs in time $n^{2^{\calO(\givenmw)}}$, where $n$ denotes the number of vertices of the input graph which is given together with a clique-width $\givenmw$-expression.
+As consequences of results due to Fomin et al.~\cite{FominEtAl2010} and Fomin et al.~\cite{Fomin2018}, we observe that \bcol parameterized by clique-width is \W[1]-hard, and that the exponential dependence on $\givenmw$ in the degree of the polynomial cannot be avoided unless the Exponential Time Hypothesis (\ETH) fails.
 Concretely, an algorithm running in time $n^{2^{o(\givenmw)}}$ would refute \ETH.

-From the point of view of parameterized complexity~\cite{CyganEtAl2015,DowneyFellows2013}, Panolan et al.~\cite{PanolanPhilipSaurabh2017} showed that \bchrom parameterized by the number of colors is \W[1]-hard.
-However, this problems may even be harder, since so far no \XP-algorithm is known.
-Recently, Aboulker et al.~\cite{AboulkerEtAl2020} showed that the more restrictive \textsc{$b$-Chromatic Core} problem is \W[1]-hard in this parameterization as well.
+From the point of view of parameterized complexity, Panolan et al.~\cite{PanolanPhilipSaurabh2017} showed that \bchrom parameterized by the number of colors is \W[1]-hard.
+However, this problem may even be harder, since so far no \XP-algorithm is known.
+Recently, Aboulker et al.~\cite{AboulkerEtAl2020} showed that the more restrictive \textsc{$b$-Chromatic Core} problem parameterized by the number of colors (which has a brute-force \XP-algorithm, see e.g.~\cite{EffantinEtAl2016}) remains \W[1]-hard.

 It is therefore natural to ask which additional restrictions can be imposed to obtain parameterized tractability results.
 For instance, an open problem posed by Sampaio~\cite{SampaioThesis} (see also~\cite{SilvaThesis}) asks whether \textsc{$b$-Coloring} parameterized by the number of colors is \FPT on chordal graphs.
-We answer this question in the affirmative, via Courcelle's Theorem~\cite{CourcelleI} for bounded treewidth graphs.
-Other restricted cases that have been considered in the literature target specific numbers of colors.
-For instance, the \textsc{Dual $b$-Coloring} problem, asking if there is a $b$-coloring with $n-k$ colors, is \FPT parameterized by $k$~\cite{HavetSampaio2013}.
-Moreover, deciding if $G$ has a $b$-coloring with $k = \Delta(G) + 1$ colors, which is an upper bound on $\chi_b(G)$, is \FPT parameterized by $k$~\cite{PanolanPhilipSaurabh2017,SampaioThesis}, while the case $k = \Delta(G)$ is \XP and for every fixed $p \ge 1$, the case $k = \Delta(G) - p$ is \NP-complete for $k = 3$~\cite{JaffkeLima2020}.
+We answer this question in the affirmative.
+Other restricted cases that have been considered in the literature target specific numbers of colors that depend on the input graph.
+The \textsc{Dual $b$-Coloring} problem, which asks if an input $n$-vertex graph has a $b$-coloring with $n-k$ colors, is \FPT parameterized by $k$~\cite{HavetSampaio2013}.
+Moreover, deciding if a graph $G$ has a $b$-coloring with $k = \Delta(G) + 1$ colors, which is an upper bound on $\chi_b(G)$, is \FPT parameterized by $k$~\cite{PanolanPhilipSaurabh2017,SampaioThesis}, while the case $k = \Delta(G)$ is \XP and for every fixed $p \ge 1$, the case $k = \Delta(G) - p$ is \NP-complete for $k = 3$~\cite{JaffkeLima2020}.